XinRC/CS-2124/lecture1/README.md

 ---

-### Storage -> Vectors and Arrays
+### Vectors and Arrays

-Vectors can *only* hold integers.
-They are similar to python's list.
-Local Arrays:

-- Can only hold intgers and they are fixed size.
-Generally speaking, vectors are much easier to use.
+- In C++, vectors is similar to python's lists - it is an resizable array.
+C++'s arrays on the other hand is nonresizable.
+Generally speaking, vectors is used more often.
+- Every item in the vectors/arrays must have the same datatype.
+- To use vectors, you must `#include <vector>`

+> [!WARNING]
+> [Link](https://cplusplus.com/doc/tutorial/arrays/) Still needs to be completed.

 ---